 name property

-A logicalLocation object SHALL contain a property named name whose value is the logical name of the programmatic construct specified by this object.
+A logicalLocation object SHOULD contain a property named name whose value is the logical name of the programmatic construct specified by this object.
 For example, this property might contain the name of a class or a method.

 The name property SHALL be suitable for display and SHALL follow the naming rules for logical names described in §3.33.2.